autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-description/creating-vehicle-and-sensor-description.md

 ## Repository and package structure based on Autoware's sample packages

 This guide assumes you will fork Autoware's sample repositories and packages to use as templates for your custom implementation.
 You can fork Autoware's sample packages:([sample_sensor_kit_launch](https://github.com/autowarefoundation/sample_sensor_kit_launch.git) , [sample_vehicle_launch](https://github.com/autowarefoundation/sample_vehicle_launch.git), and [autoware_individual_params](https://github.com/autowarefoundation/autoware_individual_params.git)), and rename their folders and files according to your vehicle name/denomination.
-If do so, you should have folder structures like these:
+If you do so, you should have folder structures like these:

 ```
 YOUR_VEHICLE_launch (Custom Repository)
-├── YOUR_VEHICLE_description (package)
+├── YOUR_VEHICLE_description (Package)
 │ ├── CMakeLists.txt
 │ ├── config
 │ │ ├── mirror.param.yaml (must be changed)